 Our Corporate Governance Principles require our non-management directors, all of whom are also independent under applicable regulations and our Corporate Governance Principles, to have at least one meeting per year without management present.
-We complied with this requirement in 2021, as our non-management directors meet regularly in executive session.
+We complied with this requirement in 2023, as our non-management directors meet regularly in executive session.

 We have no fixed policy with respect to the separation of the offices of the Chairman of the Board and CEO.
 The Board believes that the separation of the offices of the Chairman of the Board and CEO is best decided on a case-by-case basis from time to time.
-In 2020, the Board appointed each of Messrs.
-Weinberg and Schlosstein to serve as Co-Chairman of the Board and Co-Chief Executive Officer.
+Effective February 25, 2022, the Board appointed Mr. Weinberg to serve as Chairman of the Board and Chief Executive Officer.
 In order to facilitate communications among non-management directors and management and to preside over executive sessions, the Board has selected Ms. Harris to serve as the lead director.
 As lead director, Ms. Harris is responsible for working with the Chairman and CEO to develop and approve Board agendas and meeting schedules, conducting executive sessions with the non-management members of the Board, leading Board and Committee evaluations and otherwise serving as a liaison amongst our non-management directors.